West Bengal State Election Commission

-West Bengal State Election Commission is an autonomous and statutory body constituted in Indian state of West Bengal for ensuring that elections are conducted in free, fair and unbiased way.
+West Bengal State Election Commission (WBSEC) is an autonomous and constitutional body, constituted in Indian state of West Bengal for ensuring that elections are conducted in free, fair and unbiased way.
 Constitution of India with provisions as per Article 324 ensures creation and safeguarding of the powers of Election Commission.
 West Bengal State Election Commission is responsible for conducting elections for Urban Local Bodies like Municipalities, Municipal Corporations, Panchayats and any other specified by Election Commission of India.
 West Bengal State Election Commissioner is appointed by Governor of West Bengal.

 History and Administration

 West Bengal State Election Commission was formed for the State similar to powers of Election Commission of India, which was constituted in year 1950 to supervise state level elections.
 West Bengal State Election commissioner is appointed by Governor.
 To ensure the autonomy of the position the state election commissioner cannot be removed from office except on the grounds and manner specified for judge of High Court.